·

 The Jay Hotel in downtown is urban but still welcoming, with a great vibe and third-floor outdoor patio beneath the skyscrapers.

-Japantown is one of my favorite San Francisco neighborhoods (read my comprehensive guide to Japantown), and the Hotel Kabuki has all the trappings of a perfect city hotel: location, fabulous lobby and bar, and an acclaimed restaurant, Nari, on the bottom level.
+Japantown is one of my favorite San Francisco neighborhoods and the Hotel Kabuki has all the trappings of a perfect city hotel: location, fabulous lobby and bar, and an acclaimed restaurant, Nari, on the bottom level.

-The Laurel Inn in Presidio Heights is a little removed from downtown, but it’s well-connected by public transportation and steps from Sacramento Street, a great family-friendly neighborhood for easy walking, pushing strollers, and browsing boutiques.
+The Laurel Inn in Presidio Heights is a little removed from downtown, but it’s well-connected by public transportation and steps from Sacramento Street, a great family-friendly street made for walking, pushing strollers, and browsing boutiques.

 Each is a little different and depends on the vibe you’re after.
 Luckily, San Francisco is small, so wherever you stay, it’s easy to get around.